 Right now, spectators are not allowed at the meet, due to space concerns.
 Organizers are looking into the possibility of opening an area at the schools for streaming closed-circuit video of the meets, but they're not sure if that's feasible.

 "I've been at this since yesterday, since the decision to not allow any sectionals," Roy said.
 "I have my superintendent and principal on this with us, contacting the MIAA.
 We understand fully that any time will not qualify a kid for the state tournament. ...
 So that's the unfortunate part.
-But those seniors who have been working so hard for four years just to qualify for Western Mass. will at least have the opportunity there."
+But those seniors who have been working so hard for four years just to qualify for Western Mass.

 The MIAA publicly explained its decision to cancel the sectional round on its website Friday.
 From a message sent to school principals and athletic directors, the MIAA said "many elements" were considered, including postponing the postseason by a week due to the weather.
 However, many sites were not available for the second weekend, which would have been the state competition.

 "The bottom line to this decision is the safety of students, and there is no way we could ensure their safety on Thursday when this decision had to be made," the explanation read.

 Swimmers across the region -- including many Berkshire County high schoolers in a number of different sports -- pleaded their case on Twitter from Thursday evening into Friday, using the hashtag #BringBackWesternMass.
 They were able to get retweets and use of the hashtag from, among others, U.S. Olympic swimmers Ryan Lochte, Natalie Coughlin and Missy Franklin.
 The cause also got support from USA Swimming's official page.